Avoid the three hazards that stall your growth

 • Replace feature lists with before/after outcomes and time-to-result.

-• Slice the market—aim at one use case where you can be the obvious choice.
+• Slice the market aim at one use case where you can be the obvious choice.

-Trip hazard 2: an unclear difference
+Trip hazard 2: Your value and difference is unclear

 If people can’t tell why you’re the better choice in 10 seconds, they default to price or a familiar brand.
 “We care more” isn’t a differentiator.
 A clear difference is visible, provable, and hard to copy.

-How to sharpen:
+How to sharpen your difference:

 • State your category, promise, and proof in one line: “We [do X] for [who] so they get [outcome] in [timeframe], using [named method].”